+Total assets decreased from 2023 to 2024 primarily due the use of cash to fund the exploration activities for the Warintza Project.
 Total assets increased from 2022 to 2023 primarily due to the increase in cash balance from the drawdown of the Senior Loan and the receipt of the equity financing in December 2023, offset with the use of cash to fund the exploration activities for the Warintza Project.
-Total assets decreased from 2021 to 2022 primarily due to the use of cash to fund the exploration activities primarily in the Warintza Project, offset by the proceeds received from the exercise of the Company's common share purchase warrants.